openflighthpc/cloud-cost-reporter/README.md

 - Subscription ID
 - Resource group name

-The first three can be obtained via the app you created in Azure Active Directory (see https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal for more details).
+The first three can be obtained via the app you created in Azure Active Directory.
 The subscription ID is located in the overview for the subscription containing the project; as is the resource group name in the overview for the resource group.

 ### Slack